A posteriori error bounds for the block-Lanczos method for matrix function approximation: Analysis

 \Cref{thm:main} allows us to bound the block-Lanczos FA error above by the product of an integral term and a linear system error term that can each be computed effectively numerically.
-For each $z$, the integrand of the integral term can be computed relatively cheaply from an eigen-decomposition of the $(kb)\times (kb)$ symmetric block-tridiagonal matrix $\vec{T}$.
 Because the linear system term depends on spectral properties of $\vec{H}$ as well as the interaction between $\vec{H}$ and $\vec{V}$, \cref{thm:main} is able to capture the convergence of block-Lanczos-FA better than bounds such as \cref{eqn:unif_bound}.

+In practice, the integral in \cref{thm:main} must be computed numerically.
+Critically, however, the integrand \emph{does not depend on the dimension} $n$ of $\vec{H}$, and is therefore relatively cheap compared to to the costs of the block-Lanczos algorithm whenever $n$ is very large.

+For each $z$, $\vec{C}_k(z)$ can be computed relatively cheaply from an eigen-decomposition of the $(kb)\times (kb)$ symmetric block-tridiagonal matrix $\vec{T}_k$.
+Thus, the most costly part of evaluating the integrand is likely the norm-computation $\| \vec{C}_k(w)^{-1} \vec{C}_k(z) \|_2$ (although since this quantity is continuous in $z$, iterative methods like the power method and/or randomized methods like the randomized SVD \cite{halko_martinsson_tropp_11} may be effective for this task).

+In the case $\vec{V}$ is a single vector ($b=1$), then \cref{thm:main} is equivalent to a special case of \cite[Theorem 2.6]{chen_greenbaum_musco_musco_22a}.
+In fact, in this case $\|\vec{C}_k(w)^{-1}\vec{C}_k(z)\|_2$ has a simple formula in terms of the eigenvalues of $\vec{T}_k$.
+Since the eigenvalues of $\vec{T}_k$ are known to interlace those of $\vec{H}$, this formula can be bounded a priori, resulting in a priori error bounds.
+For $b>1$ we were unable to derive a similarly simple formula or a priori bound for $\|\vec{C}_k(w)^{-1}\vec{C}_k(z)\|_2$ and hence have focused on a posteriori bounds.

 Note that in the case $S$ is a single interval, $Q_S$ can be evaluated explicitly using \cite[Lemma 3.1]{chen_greenbaum_musco_musco_22a}: \begin{lemma} For any interval \( [a,b] \subset \mathbb{R} \), if \( z \in \mathbb{C} \setminus [a,b] \) and \( w\in\mathbb{R} \), we have